What will you need to get started?

 With both commercial asset-based lending and personal asset-based lending, you get to keep your assets.
 Then, it is your responsibility to collect invoices and pay back the asset-based loan as agreed in your terms and conditions.
 Asset-based lending is more like an equity line of credit or term loan from an asset-based lending bank.

 Financing is a “buy-out.”
 You are not responsible for the collection of the invoices you sell.
 Instead, we purchase them from you at a small discount and then collect the funds from your clients and customers.

 A NOA or Notice of Assignment is a letter signed by you that notifies your customer of your updated payment options.
 Which is a fancy way of saying paying us directly.

-No. Neither the business or factor acquire or issue debt as part of a factoring agreement.
+No. Neither the business nor financer acquire or issue debt as part of a financing agreement.